dfebs/sesh/README.md

 - [ ] Look into chartjs - might be good for show workout, where it charts all previous workout instances
 - [ ] Have logic requiring that workout names must be unique per-user
 - [ ] Consider having another User model called TempUser, which can eventually be turned into a real user when they sign up.
 Maybe they share a concern or something?
+- [ ] Low prio, might be worth making tag names unique.
+Remember tags are pre-generated though so probably won't be an issue for a while

 ## Bugs
 - [x] Add workout instance has strange behavior when looking at all workout sessions